-Instagram ensures it uses the big data it generates fully to its advantage by extracting and analysing the customer insights it gains from it.
+Instagram ensures it uses the big data it generates fully to its advantage by extracting and analyzing the customer insights it gains from it.
 Instagram sells advertising space to companies who happen to be interested in reaching a particular target audience and in sending out a particular marketing message by comprehending and understanding the search preferences and engagement insights of its users.

-Being owned by a powerful tech giant like Facebook allows Instagram to have a vast network of insights and information for helping target advertising based on the audience’s likes, who they follow and engage with and the posts they save.
+Being owned by a powerful tech giant like Facebook allows Instagram to have a vast network of insights and information for helping target advertising based on the audience’s likes, who they follow, and engage with and the posts they save.

 With the level of content shared on the app rapidly growing it becomes more and more paramount for the platform to deliver content that is relevant to its users.
-Hence in 2016, Instagram altered its feed to display first, the posts it believes it’s users would favour and share instead of in reverse- chronological order.
+Hence in 2016, Instagram altered its feed to display first, the posts it believes it’s users would favor and share instead of in reverse- chronological order.

-To do this machine learning algorithm was put to work to go through all the content and carefully comprehend which of the content would be more relevant for its users, in order to design a personalised feed for each of them.
+To do this machine learning algorithm was put to work to go through all the content and carefully comprehend which of the content would be more relevant for its users, in order to design a personalized feed for each of them.